-Fantastic visual representation showing the assessment of the economic and agricultural potential of the tristate region split between Utah, Wyoming, and Idaho, made by one of the great government surveys of the American West.
+Fantastic visual representation of the geology in the area between Utah, Wyoming, and Idaho, made by one of the great government surveys of the American West.
 This map was produced by Ferdinand Hayden and his colleagues in 1879, based on data gathered in the late 1860s and the 1870s.

 The map is remarkable for its early detail, particularly in the region around "Jackon's" Hole, with Jackson Lake, Jenny's Lake, the Gros Ventre River, Taggart's Lake, and a number of peaks named.
 Eastwards, the map stretches to the Rattlesnake Hills, while it reaches the Cache Valley and the Bear River Range in Utah in the west.

 The geological information shown on this map is fantastically detailed given the tools at the disposal of the Hayden Survey.
 In the west of the map, the high mountain peaks of the Tetons and of the northern Basin and Range province are represented by densely-packed northward striking successions of units.
 In the southeast, volcanic plugs and other erupted rocks are seen in the vicinity of pilot butte.
 The ages of rocks shown span from Quaternary to Silurian.

 The Hayden Survey -- The Greatest of the Four Great Surveys